-Acceptance of a person who has formally applied to attend the University.
-Individuals may be admitted if they submit all required forms, transcripts and supporting documents, and they meet the admission requirements and the competitive admission standard for the program they wish to study.
+Acceptance of an individual who has formally applied for admission to the University and has submitted all required official transcript(s) and supporting documentation.
+Applications are evaluated according to admission policy and individuals may be admitted if they meet the admission requirements and the competitive admission standard for their intended program of study.